JackChen365/SuperTextView/readme.md

 ```

 * RecyclerTextLayout When I calculate one paragraph I cached the paragraph object to a RecyclerPool.
 I didn't finish this function
-Cause I have to give the chance release the cache.
+That I have to give the chance release the cache.

 ```